amanbasu/DeepPHiC/README.md

 ### Train base model

 To train one DeepPHiC-Base model per tissue.
-You can contol the promoter-promoter (pp) or promoter-enhanced (pe) interaction type using the `--type` argument.
+You can contol the promoter-promoter (pp) or promoter-enhancer (pe) interaction type using the `--type` argument.
 Set `--test False` if you want to train the model for all available tissues.

 ```bash
 python train_base.py --type pp --epochs 1 --test True